domschl/HuggingFaceGuidedTourForMac/README.md

 ## Next steps

 - Your Mac can run large language models that rival the performance of commercial solutions.
-An excellent example is the [`llama.cpp` project](https://github.com/ggerganov/llama.cpp) that implements the inference code necessary to run LLMs in highly optimized C++ code, supporting the Mac's Metal acceleration.<br>A step-by-step guide to compile and run Llama 2 first for benchmarking and then for chat can be found here:<br>[Llama.cpp chat using the Llama 2 model](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/NextSteps/llama.cpp.md).
+An excellent example is the [`llama.cpp` project](https://github.com/ggerganov/llama.cpp) that implements the inference code necessary to run LLMs in highly optimized C++ code, supporting the Mac's Metal acceleration.<br>A step-by-step guide to compile and run Llama 3 or Llama 2 first for benchmarking and then for chat can be found here:<br>[Llama.cpp chat using the Llama 2 model, with first Llama 3 support](https://github.com/domschl/HuggingFaceGuidedTourForMac/blob/main/NextSteps/llama.cpp.md).
 Additionally a first version for Llama 3 is provided.

 ## Conda uninstallation notes